glacials/twos.dev/src/cold/winter.md

 **Warm** content should be synchronized into the project directory from an outside tool of your choice.
 Generally this is a writing program such as [iA Writer](https://ia.net/writer) hooked up to a shared or cloud directory;
-simplistically, it can be a cron job that runs `rsync` followed by a Git add and push.
+simplistically, it can be a cron job that runs `rsync`.

 **Cold** content should not be touched by automated tools.
 This content must be preseved for years or decades, so less exposed surface area is better.
 When a